risk-first/website/estimating/On-Story-Points.md

 - **Ideal Person-Days**: An obvious interpretation is that a story point is some number of person-days.
 In most of the planning sessions I've been involved in, there is either an explicit or tacit base-lining of story points so that everyone has a similar conception of how much work is involved in one, e.g. "A Story point is a morning".
 The "ideal" part refers to the actual time you get to spend on a task, away from interruptions, lunches, all-hands meetings and so on.
 The reason _not_ to use person days directly is that developers all work at different speeds.

 - **Complexity**: An alternate view is that [a story point is about _complexity_](https://www.clearvision-cm.com/blog/why-Story Points-are-a-measure-of-complexity-not-effort/).
 This means a Sprint is all about budgeting complexity, rather than effort.
 This makes some sense - [complexity is a recurring theme in Risk-First, after all.](../complexity/Start.md)  However, given that the sprint is measured in person-days, and the scrum leader is going to produce a report showing how many story points were completed in a sprint, it's clear that complexity really is just a weak proxy for person-days anyway.
-In fact, there are lots of tasks that might be low-complexity, but take a lot of time anyway, such as updating 500 icons.
+In fact, there are lots of tasks that might be low-complexity, but take a lot of time anyway, such as designing 500 icons.
 This will clearly take a lot of time, but be low-complexity, so you better give it enough story points to represent the time you'll spend on it.

 - **Relative Sizing**: A third way of looking at it is that really, story points are just about _relative_ sizing:  it doesn't matter what they refer to or how big they are, it's all about trying to budget the right amount of work into the sprint.
 For example, you can either have two one-point stories, or a two-point story, and the effect on the sprint is the same.
 Because there is no fixed definition of the size of a story point, you do run the risk of story-point "inflation" or "deflation".
 But unless you are trying to use them to plot team productivity over time, this shouldn't really matter so much.
 And we'd never make the mistake of doing that, [right](../risks/Map-And-Territory-Risk.md)?

 ## Observations

-While all the _inputs_ seem good on this model, there is a real lack of formalism about what exactly a _story point_ is at the end of it.
+So while all the _inputs_ seem good, there is a real lack of formalism about what exactly a _story point_ is at the end of it.
 This makes it very hard to say exactly what goes on inside the "Calculate Story Points" function.
 Isn't there some better way than this?
-Let's see if we can find some better way.
+Let's see if we can make some suggestions.

 ### 1. Innovation Tokens